virtualritz/nsi-docs/docs/guidelines.rst

     Attribute inheritance and override

-In |nsi| things are simpler and all attributes are set through the ``SetAttribute()`` mechanism.
+In |nsi| things are simpler and all attributes are set through the ``NSISetAttribute`` mechanism.
 The only distinction is that some attributes are required (*intrinsic attributes*) and some are
 optional: a :ref:`mesh node<node:mesh>` needs to have ``P`` and ``nvertices`` defined — otherwise the geometry is invalid.

 ..
 Note::
     In this documentation, all intrinsic attributes are documented at the beginning of each section describing a particular node.

 In |osl| shaders, attributes are accessed using the ``getattribute()`` function and *this is the only way to access attributes in nsi*.
 Having